Gaudon/POE2AffinityService/README.md

 # Path of Exile 2 CPU Affinity Manager

 This project aims to improve the stability of the game Path of Exile 2 on certain systems by monitoring the game process and restricting its access to specific CPU cores.
-This temporary solution is intended to help users experience fewer crashes and performance issues until Grinding Gear Games releases an official patch to address the problem.
+This temporary solution is intended to help users experience fewer system crashes and performance issues until Grinding Gear Games releases an official patch to address the problem.

+**NOTE:**
+This will not entirely prevent POE2 from crashing.
+It should prevent POE2 from crashing your entire system.
+In my experience, in collaboration with this tool players should *ALWAYS* disable Game Engine Multi-Threading in POE2 Game Options prior to zoning into a map for the first time.
+This has drastically reduced my crashing but is quite annoying!

 ## Features